Explain to Not Forget: Defending Against Catastrophic Forgetting with XAI

 \subsection{MNIST-Permuted}

 The MNIST-Permuted setup increases the complexity of the MNIST dataset by introducing random pixel permutations to the digits.
-It is commonly used \cite{Farquhar2018robustevals} in a ten-task configuration such that the unpermuted dataset poses as the first task while the remaining nine tasks are made up off different permutations of the original digits.
+It is commonly used \sami{(see \cite{Farquhar2018robustevals})} in a ten-task configuration such that the unpermuted dataset poses as the first task while the remaining nine tasks \slap{consist of} different permutations of the original digits.
 The permutations are the same for all classes but change between tasks.

-Even though applying Training by Explaining slightly lowers the mean accuracy from 76,99\% to 75\% compared to the lower bound baseline and does not reach the 95,85\% of the upper bound, Figure \ref{fig:MNIST-Permuted:avg_acc} shows that the average accuracy over all \emph{seen} tasks is above the lower bound baseline during training.
+Even though applying \sami{\gls{rnf}} slightly lowers the mean accuracy from 76,99\% to 75\% compared to to the \sami{naive finetuning} baseline, Figure \ref{fig:MNIST-Permuted:avg_acc} shows that the average accuracy over all \emph{seen} tasks is above the \sami{naive finetuning} baseline during training.
 For a closer inspection of task performance, Figure \ref{fig:MNIST-Permuted:mean_task_acc} shows the individual task accuracy over the training.
-It can be seen that especially task one, two and three benefited the most from Training by Explaining, whereby the small capacity model did not suffice to successfully learn more tasks.
+It can be seen that especially task one, two and three benefited the most from \sami{\gls{rnf}}, whereby the small capacity model did not suffice to successfully learn more tasks.
 Nevertheless, it suggests that parameters can be re-used for new tasks: even though the free capacity drops to below ten percent after the first two tasks, the model can still learn the remaining tasks with reasonable accuracy by an apparent re-utilization of the frozen filters that have been deemed relevant for the previous tasks.